Sojasmine/swedevco/README.md

         * Contact site owner or support.

    * User as admin:
-        * Navigate easily on the site.
+        * Navigate easily on the site
-        * Post and share job advertisements from any device.
+        * Post and share job advertisements from any devices.
         * Manage Category.
         * Have access to delete and remove users job advertisements if needed.
         * Manage the job advertisement that I posted..
         * Make sure that the user cannot log in to my profile or have access to the database.
         * Logout from my admin account after visiting the site.

    ### Design